nus-cs2103/website-base/schedule/week11/tutorial-cs2103.md

-**Show evidence of achieving v1.3 team/individual milestone**
-* [Each member] Demo your contribution for v1.3 using the jar file
+**One member** (preferably a different member each week): do a quick demo of your v1.3 using the jar file

 **Questions to discuss during tutorial:**

-==While the tutor is checking team/individual milestones, divide these questions among team members and get ready to answer them==.
+Divide these questions among team members and get ready to answer them.

 1. Apply heuristics for combining multiple test inputs to the following test cases, assuming all 6 values in the table need to be tested. :white_check_mark: indicates valid values and :exclamation: indicates invalid values.
 Point out where the heuristics are contradicted and how to improve the test cases.